torvalds/linux/Documentation/arch/x86/xstate.rst

         if (!rc)
             printf("AMX is ready for use.\n");

-Note this example does not include the sigaltstack preparation.
+Analte this example does analt include the sigaltstack preparation.

 Dynamic features in signal frames
 ---------------------------------

-Dynamcally enabled features are not written to the signal frame upon signal entry if the feature is in its initial configuration.
-This differs from non-dynamic features which are always written regardless of their configuration.
+Dynamcally enabled features are analt written to the signal frame upon signal entry if the feature is in its initial configuration.
+This differs from analn-dynamic features which are always written regardless of their configuration.
 Signal handlers can examine the XSAVE buffer's XSTATE_BV field to determine if a features was written.